 Leeds-based band Wild Beasts creates "erotic downbeat music," which is a slick PR compression of something that requires far more explanation.
 Basically, its sound involves a triangulation of the already eclectic stylings of Kate Bush, Antony And The Johnsons, and Suede, plus errant strains of Afro-pop and smooth jazz.
 The band's two singers are interlocking opposites—Hayden Thorpe with his vaudevillian falsetto and Tom Fleming with his deep, cool croon—who spar stylistically even as they agree on the songs' lyrical content (typically, ill acts committed by desperate, hubris-racked men).
 Last year, Wild Beasts released their second album, Two Dancers, and their profile has been rising steadily since.
 Prior to the group's Feb.
-17 show at the 7th Street Entry, The A.V.
+27 performance at The Black Cat, The A.V.
 Club caught up with singer/keyboardist/bassist Fleming at his parents' house in his hometown of Kendal, England, a place famous for its mint cakes and, increasingly, Wild Beasts.

 The A.V.
 Club: Some reviewers have picked up on what they see as a narrative thread in your songs, where wanton hedonism is characterized as bright and bold in the beginning, but by the end, it's gotten dark.
 Was there an intentional arc?

 Tom Fleming: Well, we definitely focus a lot on sexuality—on its perils and joys—and also how every step you take, and every breath of the day, has an effect on someone else, whether you mean it to or not.
 It does get pretty sad and dark.
 We were as surprised by that as anybody when we heard it back, how up-and-down it sounded.
 Ultimately, I hope it comes across hopeful.
 I hope it's kind of forgiving of people's vagaries.